 Clarity of goals: The interview panel intends to probe you on your short-term and long-term career goals.
-Questions based on your career objectives are frequently asked in MBA interviews.
+Questions based on your career objectives are frequently asked in MBA interviews to gauge your precision and commitment to life's ambitions.
 Your answers are evaluated for your suitability to the institute.
 You need to answer these questions in a manner that links your academic background and interests to your career goals.

-General awareness: You are required to be aware of the current happenings, changing scenarios in political and business world, society, etc. GK-based questions assess your ability to process current and past information.
+General awareness: You are required to be aware of the current happenings, changing scenarios in political and business world, society, etc. GK-based questions assess your interest in events happening around you and the ability to process current and past information.

-Subject Knowledge: This is another crucial area in which the candidate is assessed for his learned skills and abilities.
-You should be prepared to answer the fundamental questions related to your academic areas.
+Subject Knowledge: This is another crucial area in which the candidate is assessed for his learned skills and capabilities.
+You should be prepared to answer fundamental questions related to your academic and work experience related areas.
 The interview panel frequently poses questions from your favorite subjects in order to check your honesty.
 Your answers are generally evaluated in terms of the following: